lorin/openstack-hackspace/dashboard.md

 Exit the cirros instance:

     $ exit

+## Add a file to object store

+In the dashboard:

+1. Click "Containers" at the left
+1. Click the "Create Container"  button
+1. Name it "mycontainer"
+1. Click the "Upload Object" button
+1. Set Object Name: logo.png, click "Browse..." and choose the Openstack logo file downloaded earlier.
+1. Click "Upload Object" button.

+The "logo.png" file should appear in the dashboard.

 For the rest of the exercises, make sure you are logged in to the Rackspace virtual machine instance ("devstack") when issuing the commands.